10 most annoying housemate habits

 - Moving their boyfriend or girlfriend in and not asking them to contribute to bills (21%).

 There is one overwhelming conclusion from these stats: anything unsanitary, or anything that adds to the bills, will anger people.

-The ranking also underlines the fact that money is a massive consideration in students’ lives – after all, leaving electrical appliances on placed higher than leaving mouldy food in the fridge and not changing the bins when full.
+The ranking also underlines the fact that money is a massive consideration in students' lives – after all, leaving electrical appliances on was considered to be more annoying than leaving mouldy food in the fridge and not changing the bins when full.

 And, according to the survey, 90% of those living in shared accommodation lose their cool at least a few times a month over their housemates committing the above misdemeanours.

-Inventor and designer, Dominic Wilcox, has come up with some humorous solutions to these daily problems, including a mechanical hand that's designed to switch off unused lights when no-one's in the room.
+Alongside the survey, Smart Energy also asked inventor and designer, Dominic Wilcox to come up with some humorous solutions to these daily problems, including a mechanical hand that's designed to switch off unused lights when no-one's in the room.

 His other solutions include: